 - Value > $10,000 – Also a felony, and consistent with previous monetary fines of up to $1000, but can carry a jail sentence of up to ten (10) years.

 South Carolina law states that attempting to conceal merchandise will be seen as an attempt to shoplift, full stop.
 This means that sometimes innocent people that have a momentary mental lapse can be accused, charged, and convicted of shoplifting, even if they did not intend to shoplift at all.
 Also, keep in mind that many stores have a no tolerance shoplifting policy, meaning that shoplifting an item valued at just a dollar or two can still lead to the same penalties as attempting to steal a $1500 television.
-Many would say that this is nonsense, but our courts must abide by what is written into law, and this is exactly the reason that if accused of shoplifting, you should contact an experienced criminal defense attorney to handle your case.
+Many would say that this is nonsense, but our courts must abide by what is written into law, and this is exactly the reason that if accused of shoplifting, you should contact an experienced criminal defense lawyer to handle your case.

 Charleston Criminal Defense Attorney for Shoplifting Charges

 Deaton Law Firm has represented many clients on criminal charges, including shoplifting.
-We know how the courts function and we know how to work with prosecutors to get our clients the best deals possible.
+Our Charleston criminal defense attorney knows how the courts function and we know how to work with prosecutors to get our clients the best deals possible.
 If you or someone you know has been accused of shoplifting in South Carolina, call us today for a free consultation to discuss your options and what Deaton Law can do for you.